 An effective inpatient treatment program can help those struggling with intermittent explosive disorder learn to better control their disorder, reduce the amount of anger and attacks, and improve their overall quality of life.
 An inpatient treatment program can give an individual the medication and psychotherapy they need to successfully recover.
 Additionally, most programs provide family therapy that can help bring estranged family members back together.

-Pacific Grove is a full service hospital designed to make your stay with us a transformative experience.
+Our clinic is a full-service treatment center designed to make your stay with us a transformative experience.
 Our dedicated staff provides you with the knowledge, skills, and resources necessary to create a healthier, more fulfilling life.
 Upon arrival, you will be greeted by one of our front office personal who will be able to answer any questions you may have and address any pre-admission concerns.
 Our highly trained clinicians will assess your current needs in a safe, non-judgmental environment so that we can determine the most appropriate level of care.
-The results of your assessment will be used to help your treatment team develop a plan of care for your stay.
+The results of your assessment will be used to help your treatment team develop a plan of care for your stay at our clinic.

 Through years of experience we have learned that a combination of medication and behavioral therapy is the best approach to help individuals overcome their intermittent explosive disorder.
-Some therapies may include:
+Some treatment approaches may include:

 Medication management: Medication for intermittent explosive disorder may include some type of antidepressant, mood stabilizers, and anticonvulsants.
 All of these medications are used to help control some of the presenting symptoms and reduce the number of explosive outbursts.
-Each patient is seen by a psychiatrist once a day and medication is adjusted if needed.
+At our treatment center, each patient is seen by a psychiatrist once a day and medication is adjusted if needed.

-Individual therapy: Individual sessions can help someone with IED understand and better control their thoughts and behaviors.
+Individual therapy: At our clinic we have found that individual sessions can help someone with IED understand and better control their thoughts and behaviors.
 Sometimes individual therapy can discover underlying feelings and the reasons behind the anger.
 Through a technique called cognitive-behavioral therapy, you’ll be taught to focus on conscious thought patterns and behaviors, helping you recognize the onset of the urge to explode.
 By identifying these triggers, you can develop ways to prevent the explosive behaviors from occurring.

 Group therapy: Group sessions focusing on anger management and relaxation techniques can be effective for helping you learn to keep your anger in check.
-At Pacific Grove, different groups are held multiple times a day and cover a wide range of topics.
+At our treatment center, different groups are held multiple times a day and cover a wide range of topics.
 Through group sessions, you will have the opportunity to connect with other individuals facing similar struggles.

 As our treatment approach is centered on treating the whole person, we offer a number of experiential programs to best help you heal.
 Some of these programs include: